disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 ### Task 2 - Log in with Miriam

+In this task, you will log in to the Azure Portal as Miriam Graham, reset her password if needed, and check that she has the Compliance Administrator role assigned.

 1. Open a new InPrivate browser window.

 2. Connect to the Azure Portal (https://portal.azure.com).

 3. If it opens with a user logged in, Select on their name in the upper-right corner and select **Sign in as a different account**.

 4. Log in a Miriam.

    | Field | Value |